Find relevant products

 1. Open the Query builder and click Add condition.
 The following is presented:

 2. Select which entity type to create a condition for.
+To make it easier to find the relevant entity, start typing to filter the list.
 The different entity types available are:

 Asset labels